Episode 1677 - Tom Scharpling

 Me, I was just like all over the fucking place trying to build a me.

-So we're talking and he says, look, man, I thought you were cool, that, you know, you, you were creative, that you dressed cool, that you liked all the right music.
+So we're talking and he says, look, man, I thought you were cool, that, you know, you were creative, that you dressed cool, that you liked all the right music.

+And I just felt kind of not intimidated by that, but I was sort of in awe of you.
 This is this guy for my entire life, I was, in my mind, kind of competing with and desperately trying to be like.

-And after 40 years, he tells me that his sense of me was something completely different than what I thought.
+And after 40 years, he tells me that.
+His sense of me was something completely different than what I thought.

+And I was also a draining fucking guy.
 And I imagine I still am on some level.

+I mean, I'm one of these people.
 When I locked into a friend, you had to be all in.

 You were my only friend.
+I was demanding.

 I was needy.
+I was competitive.

 But, you know, if we were friends, you know, you were it.